laptameoj/ecommerce/part-three.md

   .then(function(results){
     //Yay it worked, return it
   }, function(err){
-    //Uh oh, problemo.
+    //Uh oh, problem.
 Return a 500 status and the error.
   })

 })